twhite96/TWBlog/_posts/2015-11-18-iterating-over-an-array-in-java-and-javascript-3.md

 <hr />

 <ol>
     <li id="fn-1">You need to have the same data type in a Java array.
 If you look at the JavaScript array, I have number data types and strings.
 In the Java example I have 10 ints, which are numbers up to 2<sup>31</sup>–1.
-Can’t mix data types in Java arrays. <a class="reversefootnote" title="return to article" href="#fnref-1"> ↩</a></li>
+Can’t mix data types in Java arrays. <a class="reversefootnote" title:="return to article" href="#fnref-1"> ↩</a></li>
-    <li id="fn-2">I used regex because there was a test that had to be run that included numbers and odd punctuation that had to return false. <a class="reversefootnote" title="return to article" href="#fnref-2"> ↩</a></li>
+    <li id="fn-2">I used regex because there was a test that had to be run that included numbers and odd punctuation that had to return false. <a class="reversefootnote" title:="return to article" href="#fnref-2"> ↩</a></li>
 </ol>
 </div>